carpentries/scaffolds/instructions/instructors.md

 Advantages:

- - Identical environment to all python lessons teaching Jupyter Notebooks or Jupyter Lab
+ - Identical environment to all Python lessons teaching Jupyter Notebooks or Jupyter Lab.
- - Access to a full-featured shell with nano installed.
+ - Access to a full-featured shell with the nano text editor installed.
- - Flexible interface (can also host Rstudio, JupyterLab, and OpenRefine)
+ - Flexible interface (can also host Rstudio, JupyterLab, and OpenRefine).

 Drawbacks:

- - Startup can take anywhere from 30 seconds to 10 minutes the first time (dependent on package installation, R-based lessons take much longer than python lessons).
+ - Startup can take anywhere from 30 seconds to 10 minutes the first time (dependent on package installation, R-based lessons take much longer than Python lessons).
  - Files can be uploaded to the session, but the project state does not persist.
    **Between sessions, learners must save the files to their computers.**
- - 10 minutes of inactivity will result in the container being shut down with all data lost.
+ - **10 minutes of inactivity will result in the container being shut down with all data lost.**
  - [Everything done in the the Binder session is potentially visible to the world](https://mybinder.readthedocs.io/en/latest/faq.html#can-i-push-data-from-my-binder-session-back-to-my-repository)
- - Limit of 100 simultaneous users per repository
+ - Limit of 100 simultaneous users per repository.

 ### Recommended lessons

 [Python](#python) lesson are a natural choice for this environment.
 [Shell](#shell) lessons are also recommended for this due to the presence of nano.
-[OpenRefin](#openrefine) lessons can be used through this service with data from the user's computer.
+[OpenRefine](#openrefine) lessons can be used through this service with data from the user's computer.

-Due to security issues, DO NOT use this interface for the [Git](#git) lessons.
+**Due to security issues, DO NOT use this interface for the [Git](#git) lessons.**

 ### How to use